 BT – Bacillus thuringiensis var. israelensis – Controls larvae very effectively

 Bacillus thuringiensis (Bt) is a naturally-occuring bacteria that kills many types of worms, caterpillars, larvae and insects.
-There are specific strains of Bt called “israelensis” or “H-14” that specifically kill fungus gnat larvae, and are sold under various brand names like Gnat Nix.
+There are specific strains of Bt called “israelensis” or “H-14” that specifically kill fungus gnat larvae.
 (Other varieties of Bt will not work for fungus gnats.)

 Used extensively in organic greenhouses, Bt-i can work to stop fungus gnats where nothing else will, though it is a little pricey.
 Bt-i is safe for use in worm bins, and can help control mosquito larvae too.
 Where to find BT-i online.